- Last Updated: December 21, 2017

 Focused ultrasound is not currently an approved treatment for AVMs.
 In theory, focused ultrasound could be used as a non-invasive method to thermally ablate tissues and coagulate vessels to close off the AVM.
 This could be a superior treatment to radiotherapy as it would limit the potential short and long-term side effects.
 It could also be used to enhance the delivery of experimental drugs.

-There has been a couple of isolated (lower extremity and uterine) case reports of treatment of an AVM, but further study is needed to help decide if this care is appropriate for general use in treatment of AVMs.
+There have been a couple of isolated (lower extremity and uterine) case reports of treatment of an AVM, but further study is needed to help decide if this care is appropriate for general use in treatment of AVMs.

 van Breugel JM, Nijenhuis RJ, Ries MG, Toorop RJ, Vonken EJ, Wijlemans JW, van den Bosch MA.
 Non-invasive magnetic resonance-guided high intensity focused ultrasound ablation of a vascular malformation in the lower extremity: a case report.
 J Ther Ultrasound.
 2015 Dec 30;3:23. doi: 10.1186/s40349-015-0042-7.